Riding the rocket larger than life…

 Alive II is the 8th overall album by KISS (and the 2nd live album).
 When you think about the frequency of albums, it seems inhumanly quick.
 Merely two years ago, they had released their first live album.
 In the interim, they had released THREE studio albums!
 In total, in the three-and-a-half years since their first album release (Kiss, Feb 1974), they had released SIX studio albums and TWO live albums!
 (And this second live album contained five new studio tracks!
 It’s a good thing they were superhuman gods that didn’t need to eat, sleep or make sweet love by the fire!)
 Is it any wonder the lazyboneses of the band were weeded out in this first phase of KISS-teria?

-Before your needle hit the lead-in groove of the first song, you saw the album cover – the bloodied picture of Gene sells it.
-Then you opened the gatefold sleeve to the KISS stageshow within.
-And your eyes were raped.
+Before your needle hits the lead-in groove of the first song, you see the album cover – the bloodied picture of Gene Simmons sells it.
+Then you open the gatefold sleeve to the KISS stageshow within.
+And your eyes are raped.
 Words fail…

 The bulk of Alive II is recorded “live” at The Forum in Los Angeles, California, on August 25-28, 1977.
 (I say “live” because we know it’s been doctored.
 Or Dr. Loved, due to a case of – rock and roll pneumonia.)
 A few tracks were recorded at the Capitol Theatre, Passaic, New Jersey, and at Budokan Hall in Tokyo, Japan.